-Over the course of two years, which coincide with the U.S. Chairmanship of the Arctic Council, the youth ambassadors will share both their local perspective on Arctic issues and priorities and new knowledge they will gain by engaging with partners and leaders from around the world.
-They’ll add their voices and solutions to a global conversation about how to sustain communities, cultures and the environment in a changing Arctic.
+The inaugural cohort served for course of two years, which coincided with the U.S. Chairmanship of the Arctic Council from 2015-2017.
+During this time, the youth ambassadors shared both their local perspective on Arctic issues and priorities and new knowledge they gained by engaging with partners and leaders from around the world.
+They added their voices and solutions to a global conversation about how to sustain communities, cultures and the environment in a changing Arctic.

 Changes in the Arctic did not happen overnight, and some of the challenges the region (and the world) faces, such as climate change, cannot be solved overnight.
 Younger generations will play an important role in addressing these challenges.
 The Arctic Youth Ambassadors is one group of knowledgeable youth from across the State who understand the Arctic and its people and can explain it from a youth perspective for their peers across the United States and around the world.

 Follow their lives and stories here and across social media by tracking #ThisArcticLife #USArcticYouth